Dar Moqri

-Dar Moqri (also spelled Dar al-Moqri or Dar Mokri) is a historic palace or group of mansions in Fes el-Bali, the old medina of Fes, Morocco.
+Dar Moqri (دار المقري; also spelled Dar al-Moqri or Dar Mokri) is a historic palace or group of mansions in Fes el-Bali, the old medina of Fes, Morocco.
 It dates from the late 19th and early 20th centuries and was built by the wealthy and powerful Moqri family.
 The site is occupied by two grand residences built separately by members of the same family but physically adjoining each other.
 The older palace was begun by Abdelsalam al-Moqri and probably further modified by his son Muhammad.
 In addition to its rich interior, it is notable for its large terraced garden.
 The second palace belonged to his grandson Si Tayb and is notable for its long courtyard which mixes Italianate details with traditional Moroccan decoration.
 A completely separate palace, known as Riad Driss Moqri, was also built further north by Abdelsalam's son, Si Dris.